 The CDC cautions against believing the commonly held myths regarding ticks.
 Burning the tick, painting it with nail polish or applying dish soap do not help, and in some cases can be more harmful.

 If you hold to the mantra that an ounce of prevention is worth a pound of cure, you may want to know how to avoid getting ticks on your dog in the first place.
 There are many prevention products for your personal protection dogs for sale.
 They generally fall into two categories.
 Chemical prevention is very popular, but there are many downfalls.
 Some dogs are highly allergic, and the chemicals have been shown to be toxic in large doses.
 Natural prevention is gentle and safe for dogs and perfect for those who like to prepare their own products.

 If you choose to give your dog a chemical tick prevention regimen, you should be aware of the potentially harmful side effects.
 You can find these products at your vet or local pet store.
 They usually come as a pill or a gel that is applied to the protection dog’s skin.
-The pesticides that makes up the main ingredients in these medications can cause vomiting, diarrhea or even seizures.
+The pesticides that make up the main ingredients in these medications can cause vomiting, diarrhea, or even seizures.

 Natural products for your personal protection dogs for sale include collars, shampoos, sprays, and powders.
 The worst side effect you can expect from these products are dry skin.
 They work by using herbs and oils to repel ticks.